 William F. Delvac

-In the preservation field, Bill knows this issue thoroughly from all sides though his diverse work with developers, government agencies and community interest groups.
-His work has included renovation or preservation of scores of important buildings including the Coliseum, the Rose Bowl, Fox Studios, Union Station, Greek Theater, old Vibiana cathedral, Engine Co.
-No. 28, the Wiltern Theater and the Ford Assembly Building.
-However, as an expert in CEQA and redevelopment, he also has represented many developers and property owners seeking approval and market rate housing, cultural venues and economic development and community revitalization projects.
+In the preservation field, Bill knows historic issues thoroughly from all sides through his diverse work with developers, government agencies and community interest groups.
+His work has included renovation or preservation of scores of important buildings, including the Coliseum, the Rose Bowl, Fox Studios, Union Station, the Greek Theater, old Vibiana Cathedral, Engine Co.
+No. 28, the Wiltern Theater, and the Century Plaza Hotel.

 From his background in working with community organizations, Bill has been acknowledged for successfully resolving many contentious disputes through creative settlement agreements.
 His work on behalf of Majestic Realty in settling the dispute over the Cornfields project has been the subject of journal articles and seminars.
-In some instances, Bill has helped preclude opposition and gain support for projects through community benefits agreements such as with L.A.
+In some instances, Bill has helped avoid opposition and gain support for projects through community benefits agreements, such as with L.A.
 Live.

 California Lawyer Magazine.
 He was also honored as California Preservationist of the Year in 1996.
 Throughout his career, Bill has founded or been active in a number of non-profit groups.
 He was the founding president of two organizations: the Hollywood Community Housing Corporation and Vibiana Arts Project.
 In 1992, he was President of the Board of California Preservation Foundation.
 He has served on the board of Directors of Partners for Sacred Places, Shelter Partnership, LA Community Design Center and Homeless Health Care of Los Angeles.